 Holding some sort of Christmas event is a great way to increase footfall.
 After all, 57% of people that answered our survey said they had attended a promotional Christmas event held by a business.

-We’ll be going into great detail about holding an event later on in our “12 Guides of Christmas” – sufficed to say, print can play a pivotal role in, letting people know about your event, enhancing the space while the event is going on, and capitalising on the footfall it creates.
+Print can play a pivotal role in letting people know about your event, enhancing the space while the event is going on, as well as capitalising on the footfall it creates.

 4. Keep print consistent with other channels